casto1223/QuadraPaint/README.md

 - beautify the UI
 - make a YT tutoria/demo

-STATUS: Site is not currently deployed as it was part of UW CSE331 coursework... :(
+STATUS: Site is not currently deployed... :(